 - In Europe, 13 manufacturers in Germany, Poland, Belgium, Republic of Türkiye, the United Kingdom, France, Sweden, Slovakia and the Czech Republic made concrete expansion plans public (ext.
-IEA, Energy Technology Perspectives, 2023, p.p 236-237). - Heat pumps create jobs locally.
+IEA, Energy Technology Perspectives, 2023, p.p 236-237). - There are more than 255 facilities in the EU that manufacture (i.e. assemble) heat pumps, across 21 Member States.
+Italy and Germany lead at the country level, although Eastern Europe competes strongly as a region. (ext.
+EC, Heat Pumps in the European Union, 2023, p.27). - Heat pumps create jobs locally.
 More public and private investments will boost heat pump manufacturing and job creation in Europe.
-Currently, European heat pump manufacturing happens across 170+ sites for a total turnover of €14.5 billion.
+The total turnover is worth €14.5 billion.
 It is interesting to note that most of these sites are located in less densely populated areas of Europe, providing employment and perspective to rural communities (int.
 EHPA, Heat Pumps in Figures, 2022, p.16).

-Figure 14.
+Figure 15.
 Heat pump manufacturing locations - coloured by type: